springfall2008/batpred/docs/install.md

 ## HACS Update

-Note that HACS only checks for updates once a day by default, you can however force it to check again or download a specific version by using the redownload option on the custom repository.
+Note that HACS only checks for updates once a day by default, you can however force it to check again or download a specific version by using the re-download option on the custom repository.

 *After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update (If this happens you will get a template configuration error in the entity predbat.status).*